Irtiza-h30/Pokemon-Finder/README.md

 # Pokedex-TCG
 https://pokemontcgfinder.netlify.app/

-React app that is a Pokédex for the TCG using the Pokémon TCG API (https://pokemontcg.io/)
+React app that is a Pokédex finder using the Pokémon TCG API (https://pokemontcg.io/)

 Built using React JS

-## Set up environment:

-	Install Dependencies
-		`npm install`

 ## Run:
   ### Development